agustin-v/UdaciCards/README.md

 This is the last project for Udacity's React Native course, in which we create an app using React Native.

+## Note

+The app was developed and tested on iOS.

 ## Installation

 1. Clone or download this repository